Sydney-Informatics-Hub/cqpweb_tools/README.md

 Script to test whether the frequency list from an indexed corpus is the same as the original, as a sanity check of whether reindexing worked.
-The input files are the text files downloaded from CQPweb, with the first few lines removed
+The input files are the text files as downloaded fro the frequency list page in CQPWeb.